The 25 best Christmas movies of all time

 10. Christmas with the Kranks

 Many of us remember having this holiday DVD at home and watching it when school was canceled.
 Tim Allen and Jamie Lee Curtis embody a suburban married couple who are at their wits end with Christmas since their daughter left for the Peace Corps.
-Christmas With the Kranks is a comical example of what it means when you try to skip Christmas – and it backfires horribly.
+Christmas With the Kranks is a hilarious example of what could happen if you tried to skip Christmas – and it backfires horribly.
 Add in a creepy Snowman Frosty, a hickory honey ham, and camaraderie among neighbors, and it’s a perfect holiday movie.

 Author: Gabriela Silva